tomtomcrypto/stlos/README.md

 The configuration can be done using the following actions:

 - `setratio(uint64_t ratio_value)`
-  -  The ratio is multiplied to the rewards sent to EVM, a ratio of 90 will for example decrease EVM rewards by 10% (Normal reward * .90)
+  -  The ratio_value is multiplied to the rewards sent to EVM, a ratio of 90 will for example decrease EVM rewards by 10% (Normal reward * .90)
 - `setevmconfig(string stlos_contract, eosio::checksum256 storage_key, uint64_t wtlos_index)` actions.
   -  stlos_contract is your sTLOS EVM contract address
-  -  storage_key is
+  -  storage_key is the computed storage key for the STLOS contract WTLOS balance
   -  wtlos_index is the index of WTLOS in the eosio.evm accounts table

 ## EVM Contracts